 You can set environment variables for a project by adding a special type of Integration.
-Go to Integrations in the left sidebar, and then either modify an existing "Environment variables" integration or add a new one:
+Go to Integrations in the right-hand sidebar, and then either modify an existing "Environment variables" integration or add a new one:

 Environment variables are a secure way to store secrets.
 They are stored encrypted, and decrypted only before mounting them into your project.

 You might be storing your data in a database that does not yet have a native integration in Deepnote.
 Or perhaps you need to use a third-party library that issues an API key (e.g. Mailgun).